magne4000/quassel-webserver/README.md

 cp settings.js settings-user.js
 ```
 File `settings-user.js` can then be modified to specify default quasselcore `host` and `port`.
-If `forcedefault` is set to `true`, `host` and `port` will not be editable on client side.
-If `prefixpath` is not empty, the webserver will not be accessible at https://server:64443/ but at https://server:64443`prefixpath`/;
-`initialBacklogLimit` defines the number of messages that will de retrieved for each buffer on connection.
-`backlogLimit` defines the number of messages that will be retrieved for a buffer on each request to fetch additional backlogs.
+All available settings are described in `settings.js` file.

 #### Certificate
-You must use your own certificate for HTTPS mode.
+You must use your own certificate for https mode.
 The key file is located at ssl/key.pem, and the certificate ssl/cert.pem.

 You can generate a new self signed certificate with the following command:
 ```